jduanen/AttentionSensor/README.md

 generate the output signal that gates the clock's HV PSU PWM signal with a 74HC08.

-# Face Detecting Attention Sensor
+# Face Detection and Recognition Sensor

-This uses an RP2040-zero to interface to the SEN21231 and the switches used to register faces.
-This controller was chosen as it has a substantial number of GPIOs.
-** actually, maybe the Xiao RP2040 would work for this as it has a NeoPixel on-board

-* Notes
-  - want to modularize this, so a separate controller for managing the person sensor and the I/Os for face registration
-  - need to modify the ESPHome SEN21231 driver to talk with the sensor module (via UART?)
+A variant of the Attention Sensor device supports the binding of faces to identifiers that are to be emitted when the registered faces are detected, as well as indications of the detection of unregistered faces.

+This uses an RP2040-based microcontroller connected to the SEN21231, a set of switches used to select the IDs for registered faces, and an RGB LED to indicate the state of the registration and detection/recognition functions.

+This design is modularized so that it can be used in different applications.
+The attention sensor controller manages face registration and emits face detection indications over a serial port.
+A separate controller can be used that takes this serial input and interfaces the face detection/recognition subsystem to Home Assistant.

 * Features
-  - Integrated with Home Assistant
+  - Integrated with Home Assistant via independent microcontroller.
     * generate events when faces are detected and provide Face ID
   - Register Face
     * select face number with number switch